-2.3.
-Modeling the distribution of wind energy.
-In order to cope with the probabilistic constraint (14) one has to characterize the distribution of the random vector $\xi$ representing the wind energy produced.
-Our approach consists in exploiting distribution information about hourly mean wind speed data and to transfer this information to the produced wind energy.
-More precisely, we assume that produced wind energy $\xi$ and wind speed v are related by for certain coefficients a, c > 0.
+2.3 Modeling the distribution of wind energy

+In order to cope with the probabilistic constraint (14) one has to characterize the distribution of the random vector ξ representing the wind energy produced.
+Our approach consists in exploiting distribution information about hourly mean wind speed data and to transfer this information to the generated wind energy.
+More precisely, we assume that generated wind energy ξ and wind speed v are related by for certain coefficients a, c > 0.
 This relation reflects the fact that wind energy produced is roughly proportional to the third power of wind speed before reaching a maximum amount a which cannot be exceeded by further increasing wind speed.
-Figure 2 (left) shows that relation (18) provides a very good approximation to real data.
-For details on related issues, we refer, for instance, to [28].
-A concrete wind speed scenario and associated power scenario with maximum production a being realized in the second half of the day is illustrated in Figure 2 (right).

-$$\xi = \min\{cv^3, a\}$$
+$$\xi = \min\{cv^3, a\} \tag{18}$$